J-Shine/J-Shine.github.io/_posts/2020-03-10-custom-class.markdown

 We need to set variables private and make get and set functions to control those variables.
 Set variable private in order to protect from unexpected value and behavior.
 Below is the Miwok custom word class.

+Word.java
 ```java
 package com.example.android.miwok;